samuelbarrett1234/atml-group-11/damon/README.md

-# Exploring Graph Attention Networks
+# Some Experiments with Graph Attention Networks

-**Kaloyan Aleksiev, Samuel Barrett, Damon Falck, Filip Mohov**
+**Implementations and experiments corresponding to Sections 2.2 and 5.2 in the accompanying report**

-*Original implementation in this directory by Damon Falck*
+*Contents of this directory by Damon Falck*

-This directory contains implementations of the experimental results in [Graph Attention Networks (2018)](https://arxiv.org/abs/1710.10903), as well as hopefully some extensions to be added soon.

-## Status summary

-Currently I have implemented the inductive and transductive GAT models defined in the original paper, with training methods exactly mimicing those in the paper. **I have also added sparse tensor calculations and set this as the default mode;** training fully on Cora with GPU now takes at most a couple of minutes.

-My results are as follows:

-- **Cora (*transductive*):** 82.7% accuracy in ~700 epochs;
-- **CiteSeer (*transductive*):** 70.0% accuracy in ~500 epochs;
-- **PubMed (*transductive*):** 78.7% accuracy in ~300 epochs;
-- **PPI (*inductive*):** 0.96 micro-F1 score in ~600 epochs (need to re-do).

-*Note that my training uses the early stopping strategy from the paper, with a patience of 100 epochs.*
+---

+This directory contains implementations of various models based on GAT (from [Graph Attention Networks (2018)](https://arxiv.org/abs/1710.10903)) and GATv2 (from [How Attentive are Graph Attention Networks?
+(2022)](https://arxiv.org/abs/2105.14491)) and two sets of experiments involving them:

+1. A reproduction of the results from the GAT paper, using exactly the same models and training procedures they used (this corresponds to Section 2.2 in the accompanying report);
+2. A broader study comparing various variants of the GAT and GATv2 attention mechanisms on a wider array of datasets (corresponding to Section 5.2 in the report).

+The results from these experiments can be found in the `notebooks` directory.

-## Directory structure
+## Structure

 The models and training are implemented in a Python package contained in `src/oxgat`.
 Within this:

-- the `components` module defines individual GAT layers and attention heads;
+- the `components` module defines individual GAT/GATv2 layers and attention heads;
 - the `models` module defines trainable models according to the original paper;
 - the `utils` module defines additional utilities.

-Example usage is shown in the `notebooks/examples.ipynb`.
+The `notebooks` directory contains Jupyter notebooks running the two empirical studies mentioned above, with JSON results for the second study in `notebooks/results`.

+HTML package documentation is available in the `docs` directory, and the reader is encouraged to look through this!

 ## Package installation

-Notebooks in this directory depend on the Python package `oxgat` mentioned above.
+Notebooks here depend on the Python package `oxgat` mentioned above.
 This should be installed using
 ```
-pip install -e damon/src
+pip install -e src
 ```
-in the repository root; all dependencies will be automatically added.
+from this directory; all dependencies will be automatically added.

-## Package documentation

-Formal documentation is compiled periodically and available in the `docs` directory.

-## Further comments
+## Implementation comments

 My implementations are based on PyTorch Lightning, appropriately abstracting away details of the training process; a class heirarchy is defined in `models` which provides automated training interfaces for each model.

-## To do

-- Implement GATv2
-- Extend in various other directions
+In all cases I have provided *sparse tensor calculations* as built-in functionality, which substantially speeds up training.

+I highly recommend running any of the experimental notebooks in a GPU-enabled environment; I have provided Colab links in the header of each notebook.

+**Please see the accompanying report for a full discussion of the results from my experiments!**